jbinto/puckpicks/README.md

 ### Lessons learned

 * You need to be very cognizant of time zones in Rails.
-It seems best practice to always use methods on `Time.zone` (e.g. `now`, `today`, `parse`) rather than on the Rails built-in methods.
+It seems best practice to always use methods on `Time.zone` (e.g. `now`, `today`, `parse`) rather than on the Ruby built-in methods.
 I spent a few hours chasing down a bug that had 9PM and 10PM games sorted *before* 7PM and 8PM games (long story short, it boiled down to before or after midnight UTC).

 * `FactoryGirl.build` is faster than `FactoryGirl.create`, and unit tests *shouldn't* touch the database, but in some cases that "can't" be avoided.
 Case in point: testing uniqueness validations.
 Maybe there's a better, purer, more OO way, but this seems a good balance of pragmatism and speed.